5 Panel Drug Tests

-Therefore, unless there is a need to test for a specific substance, Mobile Health suggests a standard 5 panel drug test for all workplace drug testing.
+Therefore, unless there is a need to test for a specific substance, Mobile Health suggests a standard five panel drug screen for all workplace drug testing.

 Mobile Health’s 5 panel drug test tests for the following substances:

 This drug is commonly found in the form of a white powder, but many times mixed with other similar looking powder such as baking soda or baby powder to create artificial filler.
 Cocaine is a processed drug that is made from the leaves of the coca plant.
 Some enjoy a lighter effect of cocaine by chewing the raw coca leaf.